-References must be from the following three sources: One reference from Category A, and a second reference from either Category A, B or C.
+References may be from any or all of the following three sources: One reference from category A, and a second reference from either Category A, B or C.

 Category A: Work Source (REQUIRED) - a direct supervisor in practice (practicum or employment) who has observed and supervised the applicant.